skyfe79/Awesome/README.md

 - [opcode](https://github.com/winfunc/opcode) - A powerful GUI app and Toolkit for Claude Code - Create custom agents, manage interactive Claude Code sessions, run secure background agents, and more.
 - [gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.
 - [ragflow](https://github.com/infiniflow/ragflow) - RAGFlow is a leading open-source Retrieval-Augmented Generation (RAG) engine that fuses cutting-edge RAG with Agent capabilities to create a superior context layer for LLMs
-- [voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework
+- [voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework with built-in LLM Observability
 - [opencode](https://github.com/sst/opencode) - The AI coding agent built for the terminal.
 - [mcp-containers](https://github.com/metorial/mcp-containers) - Metorial MCP Containers - Containerized versions of hundreds of MCP servers 📡 🧠
 - [XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.